 You or your employer can apply for the single permit through the IND, who sends the application to the Netherlands Employees Insurance Agency (Uitvoeringsinstituut Werknemersverzekeringen, UWV).
 The UWV then checks if you fulfill the conditions set out in the Foreign National Employment Act (Wet Arbeid Vreemdelingen, Wav), and advises the IND on your application.
 With a positive recommendation from the UWV, the IND will proceed to assess your residence permit application.

-Generally, the single permit is issued for one year, although for some categories of employees the permit is issued for three years.
+Generally, the single permit is valid for one year, although for some categories of employees the permit is valid for three years.

 Employees who qualify for the single permit are:

 - Regular labor migrants

 - Certain foreign nationals working in the Asian restaurant industry